• Skip to primary navigation

 2. Enable USB Ports Using Registry Editor

-If above method did not help, follow the steps below to Enable USB Ports using Registry Editor.
+If the above method did not help, you may need to enable the use of USB ports on your computer by using Registry Editor.

 1. Press Windows + R keys to open Run Command.